 About the Dallas Area Drug Prevention Partnership

 The Dallas Area Drug Prevention Partnership (DADPP) is an outgrowth of the Cheese/Heroin Task Force, which was established in March 2007 to address the growing concern over cheese/heroin overdose deaths.
-Since January 2009, DADPP has been working to reduce the incidence and impact of alcohol, tobacco, marijuana and other drugs.
+Since January 2009, DADPP has been working to reduce the incidence and impact of heroin, marijuana and prescription drugs.

 DADPP has developed critical relationships within the community to increase collaboration and create drug prevention strategies.
 DADPP represents a collaborative effort that is based on the simple premise that local people are in the best position to solve specific local problems.
 People are more likely to support what they help create and change is most likely to occur when the process engages many facets of a community in a collaborative approach.
 The coalition is a collaboration of the following groups: concerned citizens, law enforcement personnel, educators, substance abuse prevention and treatment professionals, health care providers, government officials, faith based organizations, churches, area youth, and other area coalitions targeting youth.
 Together they facilitate accurate data collection, educate youth, parents and the community, promote healthy media messages and conduct community outreach.